zyzllik/meeteu/README.md

 Structures used for the study: [7NIO](https://www.rcsb.org/structure/7NIO) and [7NN0](https://www.rcsb.org/structure/7NN0)
 ### Binding sites identification
 First, [P2Rank](https://github.com/rdk/p2rank) and [Fpocket](https://github.com/Discngine/fpocket) were used to predict the binding sites for both NSP13 structures.
-**overlay_pockets.py** script then can be run to calculate the overlay in the results from different softwares.
+**overlay_pockets.py** script then can be run to calculate the overlay in the results from different softwares. **cluster_pockets.py** produces plots that assist manual merging of the overlayed results.
 ### Filtering database
 [ECBD](https://ecbd.eu/) was used as a starting point and then was checked for toxicity and pharmacolokinetic properties with [ADMETlab web tool](https://admetmesh.scbdd.com/).
 **substances_filter.py** script filters then the ADMETlab output based on acceptance of at least 3 out of 4 rules (Lipinski Rule, Pfizer Rule, GSK Rule and Golden Triangle Rule).